Yellow Book USA

-Hibu Inc. (styled hibü), formerly Yellowbook Inc., is a provider of web development and hosting, digital listings and reputation management, search engine and social media marketing, and digital advertisements.
-Hibu is headquartered in Cedar Rapids, IA.
+Yellow Book USA was a yellow pages directory publisher.
+It started as a Long Island-based company, Merchant Advertising Services Inc., in 1930.
+In 1949, the company formally changed its name to Yellow Book.
+In 1996, the company formally changed its name to Yellow Book USA.

 History

-1930–2001

-Originating as a yellow pages directory publisher, Hibu got its start as a Long Island-based company, Merchant Advertising Services Inc. in 1930.
-In 1949, the company formally changed its name to Yellow Book USA Inc.
+1966-2003

-In 1966, Post Office Telecommunications – a division of the UK General Post Office, launched the first UK Yellow Pages classified directory in Brighton, Sussex.
+In 1966, Post Office Telecommunications - a division of the UK General Post Office, launched the first UK Yellow Pages classified directory in Brighton, Sussex.
 Yellow Pages were rolled out across the UK by 1973, and became the first information provider on Prestel.